-The action of breaking old habits and building new ones plays a large role in losing weight and keeping it off.
+The action of breaking old habits and building new ones plays a large role in losing weight and keeping it off, and likewise in reaching and maintaining remission from type 2 diabetes.
 But as we all know, creating habits is difficult because it requires a high level of motivation and commitment.

-As we discuss in this article, the first step towards creating a new habit is actually not an action at all, but rather a reframing of how we think about habits from a focus on outcomes to identity.
-We cover identity-based habits in more detail in the article linked above, but it can be summarised as this:
+The first step towards creating a new habit is actually not an action at all, but rather a reframing of how we think about habits from a focus on outcomes to identity.
+We cover identity-based habits in more depth elsewhere in The Journal, but it can be summarised as this:

 Focusing on outcomes (like losing weight) can help us achieve short-term goals, but makes it difficult to form habits which enable long-term behaviour change.
 Likewise, changing the process (such as going on a keto diet) can also lead to more immediate success, but this is equally as difficult to maintain over a lifetime.
 What does lead to maintained change in behaviours, however, is a focus on changing our identity (i.e. becoming a healthy person vs. losing weight).
 The steps you take towards becoming this person are simply a series of small habits.